Bird's Eye View Based Pretrained World model for Visual Navigation: Evaluation and Results

+\textbf{Policy Learning.} We performed RL experiments by deploying the frozen pretrained encoder and training a 1-layer policy in the CARLA simulator Fig. \ref{fig:6}.
+The task for the agent is to navigate to a goal destination using an RGB image ($o_t$, $\Delta g_t, \phi_t$).
+We accomplished this by training a policy employing the PPO algorithm \cite{schulman2017proximal}.
+The design of the reward function is rooted in proportionality to the number of waypoints the robot achieves to the designated goal point.
+In each timestep, the policy receives the current embedding of the observation $z_t$ concatenated with the directional vector pointing towards the waypoint tasked with producing a pair of (throttle, steer) values.
+We compared our method with VAE (reconstructing only the BEV image; Eqn. \ref{eqn:elbo}), TCN (trained using Eqn. \ref{eqn:tcn}), Random (Randomly initialized encoder and frozen), CLIP-RN50 \cite{DBLP:conf/icml/RadfordKHRGASAM21}.
+Note that, many of the prior works \cite{DBLP:conf/nips/AnandROBCH19, DBLP:conf/iclr/BurdaEPSDE19} have shown that randomly initialized and frozen encoders do learn decent features from an observation.

+\textbf{Planning} We use TEB planner \cite{DBLP:journals/ras/RosmannHB17} to compute the action using an occupancy map (BEV reconstruction) to perform a task.
+Typically, occupancy map-based planners like TEB, use LiDAR data to compute the map of the environment and estimate a plan to perform the task, but in our case, we reconstruct the occupancy map using embedding obtained from RGB inputs.
+These maps are straightforward to compute in the case of our method and the VAE baseline, since these methods use a decoder.
+For the other baselines like the Random, CLIP and TCN encoder, we freeze the encoder and train the decoder to upsample the embeddings to estimate the BEV reconstruction.
+The results obtained for the planning task are shown in Fig. \ref{fig:6} as dotted lines.

-We evaluated the performance of our ResNet-50 model using the Validation dataset and the results are shown in Table \ref{fig:4}.
+\textbf{Quantitative Analysis} We evaluated the performance of our ResNet-50 model using the Validation dataset and the results are shown in Table \ref{fig:table_qual}.
 The performance of our perception model on both simulation and real-world dataset are compared to the baseline, which is a 6-way ResNet-50 classifier.
 Our perception model identifies the closest matching class for the output embedding.
 The baseline is a ResNet-50 model trained on a 6-class training dataset comprising 140,213 labelled FPV images.
+This proves that contrastive learning using BEV prediction enables better generalization, to out-of-domain data.